Cillexia/MatrixAnimation/README.md

 The AnimaMatrix folder contains the code for the animation.
 Just put this folder with all its content into your project's directory used by Processing.

 # Also
-You will also find some finished rendered matrix animation videos here.
+You will find some finished rendered matrix animation videos here.